The Devil Wears Prada (band): 8:18 (2013–2015)

 On January 25, 2012, Mike Hranica announced in an interview with Noisecreep that the band was working on their fifth album and that the album would be darker than Dead Throne and lyrically more sad and miserable.
 Hranica also stated that guitarist Chris Rubey has come up with material that is absolutely relentless.
 Hranica went on to comment that he is very excited on the keyboard parts they've been working on since James Baney's departure, describing them as "very dark and intense".

 On February 20, 2013, the band announced that guitarist Chris Rubey missed the band's immediate touring with As I Lay Dying to tend to his newborn child.
 Samuel Penner of For Today and In the Midst of Lions was Rubey's temporary replacement.

 It was revealed on the band's Facebook that the title of the new album would be 8:18, which was released on September 17, 2013.
-Pre-orders began on July 30, 2013, and included the tracks "Home for Grave" and "Martyrs".
-The lyric video "Martyrs" was released on July 30, 2013 on Rolling Stone and released on July 31, 2013 on YouTube's official band page.
-It was announced in early 2014 that the band would be touring as part of the Warped Tour 2014 on one of the main stages.